eirinidonti/ECE-NTUA/Digital Communications I 2021-2022/README.md

 The Lab section contains exercises using Matlab: [![MATLAB](https://img.shields.io/badge/-MATLAB-%230076A8?logo=mathworks&logoColor=white)](https://www.mathworks.com/products/matlab.html)

-- _Discrete-Time Signals_: Explore the characteristics and properties of discrete-time signals.
-Students will analyze different types of signals, such as periodic, aperiodic, and digital signals, and perform operations such as sampling, quantization, and digital-to-analog conversion.
+- _Discrete-Time Signals_: Explore the characteristics and properties of discrete-time signals, analyze different types of signals, such as periodic, aperiodic, digital signals, perform operations such as sampling, quantization and digital-to-analog conversion.

-- _Design/Implementation of FIR Digital Filters_: Assign exercises focused on designing and implementing Finite Impulse Response (FIR) digital filters.
-Students will learn about filter specifications, filter design techniques, and practical implementation considerations using tools like MATLAB or Python.
+- _Design/Implementation of FIR Digital Filters_: Designing and implementing Finite Impulse Response (FIR) digital filters focusing on filter specifications, filter design techniques and practical implementation considerations.

-- _Adaptive Filters and L-ASK_: Engage students in exercises related to adaptive filters and L-ASK (Amplitude-Shift Keying).
-They will explore the principles of adaptive filtering and its applications in L-ASK systems, such as channel equalization or noise cancellation.
+- _Adaptive Filters and L-ASK_: Exercises related to adaptive filters and L-ASK (Amplitude-Shift Keying) focusing on channel equalization or noise cancellation.

-- _Nyquist Filters_: Develop exercises that cover Nyquist filters, including pulse shaping techniques like Raised Cosine and Root Raised Cosine filters.
-Students will learn about the concept of Nyquist pulse, the trade-off between bandwidth and inter-symbol interference, and filter design for achieving the Nyquist criterion.
+- _Nyquist Filters_: Explore pulse shaping techniques like Raised Cosine and Root Raised Cosine filters, concept of Nyquist pulse and filter design for achieving the Nyquist criterion.

-- _QAM-PSK_: Assign exercises on Quadrature Amplitude Modulation (QAM) and Phase-Shift Keying (PSK) modulation schemes.
-Students will study the theory, signal constellations, and modulation/demodulation techniques for QAM and PSK, and simulate their performance in noisy channels.
+- _QAM-PSK_: Exercises on Quadrature Amplitude Modulation (QAM) and Phase-Shift Keying (PSK) modulation schemes, such as signal constellations, modulation/demodulation techniques for QAM and PSK and simulate their performance in noisy channels.

-- _FSK-MSK_: Engage students in exercises related to Frequency-Shift Keying (FSK) and Minimum Shift Keying (MSK).
-They will learn about the principles of FSK and MSK modulation, analyze their spectral properties, and simulate their performance under various noise conditions.
+- _FSK-MSK_: Exercises related to Frequency-Shift Keying (FSK) and Minimum Shift Keying (MSK), such as analyze principles of FSK and MSK modulation, their spectral properties and simulate their performance under various noise conditions.

 ### Authors
 ---